YeZiyi1998/Brain-language-generation/README.md

     </a>
 </p>

-This is the official repo for our paper [Language Generation from Brain Recordings](https://arxiv.org/abs/2311.09889).
+This is the official repo for our paper [Generative Language Recontsurction from Brain Recordings](https://arxiv.org/abs/2311.09889) published in Nature Communications Bioligy.
 Language generation from brain recordings is a novel approach that supports direct language generation with BCIs (brain-computer interfaces) without pre-defineng or pre-generating language candidates to select from.

 ## Quick Start